Selling to Government

 School District 46

 SD46 takes advantage of regional and provincial bulk buying opportunities, but also purchases goods and services locally.
 The vast majority of their office, school and custodial supplies are purchased via provincial contracts, but some maintenance materials are purchased locally on an as-needed basis.
 Employee wellness is another area of local spending.

 The decision-makers for purchasing are the Principals and Department Managers, supported by administrative assistants.
 Purchases under $5000 require three verbal quotes, those from $5000 to $50,000 require three written quotes, and those over $50,000 are always posted on BC Bid.
 The school district does not maintain a list of vendors.
 They do have a policy for local purchasing, stated in item 7 and 13 of their purchasing regulations.

 Vancouver Coastal Health – information to come

 Province of BC

 The BC government and over 600 public sector organizations post bid opportunities on BC Bid.
 This is a fairly complex process.
 One interesting aspect of BC Bid is that if you bid and fail, you may request a debriefing to find out how your bid stacked up against the competition.
 More about BC Bid.

 The BC Government also has an online guide for suppliers.

 The Women’s Enterprise Centre has resources on Supplier Diversity that covers both large corporations and government, and includes a Major Events Supplier database.
-For a general introduction to federal purchasing you can read the government’s website or sign up for a FREE webinar from Small Business BC.
+For a general introduction to federal purchasing you can read the government’s website or sign up for a webinar from Small Business BC.
 They hold a one hour introduction, and a three day series (3 x 2 hours) to guide business owners through the process.